Astig-1982/The-Quiz-Project/README.md

 * Tertionary color: **Coral** #f47a60.
 I chose this color for call-to-action buttons because it provides the optimal contrast from the rest of the colors, making the buttons stand up on the viewport.
 As a result it makes the app more intuitive.

 * Text color: **Grey** #ced7d8.
-This color makes the text visible in contrast with the dark blue and orange used for the center container and buttons, makinging it easy to read.
+This color makes the text visible in contrast with the dark blue and orange used for the center container and buttons, making it easy to read.
 It's warm shade of light grey contributes to the uniformity of the app.

-I have also used **Green** rgb(6, 191, 43) and **Red** rgb(153, 43, 43) for the color of the text displayed when answering the question, as they they have the same global significance indicating good or wrong outcomes.
+I have also used **Green** rgb(6, 191, 43) and **Red** rgb(153, 43, 43) for the color of the text displayed when answering the question, as these colors have the same significance pretty much globally.

 ### Background:

-I have chosen not to use any background images throughout the entire game, because I believe that the combination of colors used is sufficient to keep the player focused and excited, without additional distractions or features.
+I have chosen not to use any background images throughout the entire game, because I believe that the combination of colors used is sufficient to keep the player focused and excited, without additional distractions.

 ## Wireframes:

-I built the wireframe for this project using [BALSAMIQ](https://balsamiq.com/).
+I built the wireframes for this project using [BALSAMIQ](https://balsamiq.com/).
 I've started creating the basic structure, basically the jumbotron central container.
-Afterwords I've added within it the call-to-action buttons and the texts (questions, titilles, etc).
-Advancing in the project I've decided to add or remove some of the features created initially in the wireframe, therefore the wireframe is slightly different than the final product.
+Afterwords I've added within it the call-to-action buttons and the texts (questions, titles, etc).
+Advancing in the project I've decided to add or remove some of the features created initially, therefore the wireframes are slightly different than the final product.
 I've added 2 extra categories; changed the main title, the text from the true/false buttons, the trophy display; removed email contact form and about section.
 I also decided not to add any images, preffering to stick only to the colors.
-You can view my wireframes [here](https://github.com/Astig-1982/The-Quiz-Project/blob/master/wireframes/The%20Quiz%20Project.pdf).
-You can also see the wireframe on gitpod in the 'wireframes' directory.
+You can view my wireframes [here](https://github.com/Astig-1982/The-Quiz-Project/tree/master/wireframes).
+You can also see the wireframes on gitpod in the 'wireframes' directory.

 ## Technologies used: